balderdashy/sails-docs/asset-management.md

 ## Default Asset Management with Grunt
 Here is what the default grunt file does:

- - clear the .tmp folder created by the last time the app was run.
+ - clears the .tmp folder created the last time the app was run.
 Your .tmp folder is the public facing directory of your web application.
- - compile JST templates from assets/linker
+ - compiles JST templates from assets/linker
- - compile Less styles
+ - compiles Less styles
- - copy assets into a .tmp/public folder (this is where static files are served from)
+ - copies assets into a .tmp/public folder (this is where static files are served from)
- - run secret injector code
+ - runs secret injector code
-   - automatically inject assets into dev files.
-See [Assets Documentation](/balderdashy/sails/wiki/assets) for more details
+   - automatically injects assets into dev files.
+See [Assets Documentation](https://github.com/balderdashy/sails-wiki/blob/0.9/asset-management.md) for more details
- - watch for changes
+ - watches for changes to your files

 <!-- TODO production enviroment default asset management -->

 ## Configuring a Grunt Task
-To customize your own Grunt task, you must first ensure that the grunt plugin you are going to use is installed.
+To customize your own Grunt task, you must first ensure that the Grunt plugin you are going to use is installed.
 You can install it from your terminal.
-If you wanted to use the grunt handlebars plugin you could do this.
+If you wanted to use Grunt's Handlebars plugin you could do this:
 ```bash
   npm install --save-dev grunt-contrib-handlebars
 ```

-We can then configure the plugin options, load the task, and include it in a registered grunt task.
-Here is a snippet of code for these steps.
+We can then configure the plugin options, load the task, and include it in a registered Grunt task.
+Here is a snippet of code for these steps:

 ```javascript
 module.exports = function(grunt) {